-Speaking examination format
+Speaking assessment format

-The face-to-face speaking examination takes place separately from the written paper.
-The candidate is examined in a pair with a partner.
-In the event of an odd number of candidates, examinations may be conducted with three candidates.
+The speaking assessment takes place separately from the written paper.
+Speaking assessments are held in person with the learners and assessors at the assessment venue, or online using a video-conferencing platform.
+Each learner is assessed in a pair with a partner.
+In the event of an odd number of learners, assessments may be conducted with three learners.

-The total time of the examination is 11 minutes (15 minutes for 3 candidates) and it is split into three distinct parts.
+The total time of the assessment is 11 minutes (15 minutes for 3 learners) and it is split into three distinct parts.
 An assessor and interlocutor are present in the room.
-The candidates are asked questions by the interlocutor and the process is observed by the assessor.
+The learners are asked questions by the interlocutor and the process is observed by the assessor.

-At the end of the examination the interlocutor will award each candidate a holistic score.
-The assessor will award a more analytical set of marks based on their observation of the exam and a more detailed criteria.
-The total number of marks available for each candidate is thirty.
+At the end of the assessment the interlocutor will award each learner a holistic score.
+The assessor will award a more analytical set of marks based on their observation of the exam and more detailed criteria.
+The total number of marks available for each learner is thirty.

-Candidates are marked analytically in five distinct areas: grammar, vocabulary, interactive ability, discourse management and pronunciation.
+Learners are marked analytically in five distinct areas: Grammar, vocabulary, interactive ability, discourse management and pronunciation.
 Details of the individual criteria can be found on page 21 of this document.

-The examination is scripted and the interlocutor does not deviate from the script other than to select the topics and questions to be asked.
-Topics are rotated after each pair of candidates to ensure no subsequent candidates have an unfair advantage.
+The assessment is scripted and the interlocutor does not deviate from the script other than to select the topics and questions to be asked.
+Topics are rotated after each pair of learners to ensure no subsequent learners have an unfair advantage.

-ESB ESOL International Speaking Examinations make use of a list of twenty prescribed topics.
+ESB ESOL International Speaking Assessments make use of a list of twenty prescribed topics.

 Prescribed Topics List

 Animals

 Clothes and fashion

 Communication and language

 Daily life

 Dreams and ambitions

 Entertainment and culture

 Fame and famous people

 Food and drink

 Friends and family

 Health

 Holidays and tourism

 Jobs and professions

 Learning and education

 Leisure time

 Places

 Science and technology

 Special occasions

 Sports and hobbies

 The natural world

 Travel and transport

-Speaking Skills focus Task Format Marks/ Timings Part One Candidate can: follow clearly articulated speech directed at him/her in everyday conversation provide concrete information in response to questions relating to self and family maintain a conversation but may need to ask for repetition engage in monitoring and General questions The examiner (interlocutor) asks the candidates a series of questions in turn on personal or general topics from the ESB prescribed list The candidate responds to the interlocutor's questions, but does not interact with the other candidate in this part of the examination Series of short questions relating to personal / general information 3 minutes repair Part Two Candidate can: maintain a conversation /discussion develop an argument based on a written prompt and give reasons and explanations maintain a discussion engage in monitoring and repair give their opinion on partner's contributions Interactive discussion based on one of the twenty topics The interlocutor gives the candidates instructions for Part Two of the exam and hands them a card with two prompts written on it There is a question with eight related bullet points for discussion, and a follow- up question asking for a more personal response.
-The candidates read the prompt and discuss it.
-They do not have to talk about all the bullet points and may add information of their own to further the discussion if they wish The interlocutor does not participate in the discussion.
-The interlocutor will intervene to stop the discussion after the allotted time has passed Interactive discussion on a written prompt between both candidates 4 minutes
+Speaking Skills focus Task Format Marks/Timi ngs Part One Learner can: • follow clearly articulated speech directed at him/her in everyday conversation • provide concrete information in response to questions relating to self and family • maintain a conversation but may need to ask for repetition • engage in monitoring and repair The assessor (interlocutor) asks the learners a series of questions in turn on personal or general topics from the ESB International prescribed list The learner responds to the interlocutor's questions, but does not interact with the other learner in this part of the assessment Series of short questions relating to personal/general information 3 Minutes

+Part Two Interactive discussion based on one of Interactive 4 minutes maintain a conversation/discussion develop an argument based on a written prompt and give reasons and explanations engage in monitoring and repair give their opinion on partner's contributions The interlocutor gives the learners instructions for part two of the exam and hands them a card with two prompts written on it There is a question with eight related bullet points for discussion, and a follow-up question asking for a more personal response.
+The learners read the prompt and discuss it.
+They do not have to talk about all the bullet points and may add information of their own to further the discussion if they wish The interlocutor does not participate in the discussion The interlocutor will intervene to stop the discussion after the allotted time has passed discussion on a written prompt between both learners